NorthStarUAS/props-legacy/README.md

 module's data so that other modules cannot directly touch it.
 Instead any interaction with the module's data is through the module's carefully crafted API.
-This is called "data encapsulation" and it is at the foundation of object oriented programing.
+This is called "data encapsulation" and it is at the foundation of object oriented programming.

-Constructing an application's code modules and data in a carefully packaged way is a great idea.
+Constructing an application's modules and data in a carefully packaged way is a great idea.
 It is a very robust way to structure your applications and avoid a large class of bugs that arise out of careless data sharing.
 However, every ideology has to eventually survive on it's own in the real world.
 There is a reason C++ classes have static (shared) members and friend functions.
 There is a reason C++ supports global variable space.
 Real world programming challenges are often messier than the book examples.

-There are times when it makes the most sense to share data globaly within your application.
+There are times when it makes the most sense to share data globally within your application.
 It just does.
 (Sometimes it still makes sense to use a goto.)